STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 ![](imgs/space_time.png)

-And if we look at the amount of time that the pin spends low, we can see that is is low for 208.33ns.
+And if we look at the amount of time that the pin spends LOW, we can see that it is LOW for 208.33ns.
-This makes sense if we think about the overheads that we still have remaining:
+The extra time spent LOW makes sense if we think about the overheads that we have:
 * __Function call overheads__ -- incurred from calling ``digitalWrite(23, HIGH)`` and ``digitalWrite(23,LOW)``.
-* __Loop overheads__ -- incurred from the branch operations and recalling of the ``loop()`` function within Arduino
+* __Loop overheads__ -- incurred from the branch operations and calling of the ``loop()`` function within the Arduino runtime.

-In the code the following is happening, starting from the very top of the ``loop()`` function body:
+Starting from the very top of the ``loop()`` function body the following is happening in the code:
 1. We call the ``digitalWrite(23, HIGH);`` function.
 2. After some delay, due to the function call overhead, pin 23 goes __HIGH__ at the output.
 3. We call the ``digitalWrite(23, LOW);`` function.